ranand12/blog/_posts/2020-04-24-bloginvesthealth.md

 1. **Investing** - You understand this if you are a long term investor - there WILL be a downward spiral, there WILL be a recession and there is absolutely nothing you can do about it - it is just part of investing.
 Ignore the setback
 2. **Creating online content** - I created my first video in 2012, the first video got ~20k views, was super pumped did my second video and that got 300 views.
 What did I do ?
 Any self respecting tech guy would do - yes I QUIT.
 Don't be like me.
-3. **Physical health** - You start doing strength training for a weak and suddenly your arms go sore - what do you do ?
+3. **Physical health** - You start doing strength training for a week and suddenly your arms go sore - what do you do ?
 Quit - because that's easy.
 Ignore the setback.

 **<u>Consistency over intensity</u>**